joshwalong/joshwalong.github.io/README.md

 ## Personal Projects

+I love solving real world problems and I'm always on the lookout for how to make things more efficient and identifying gaps in the market.

+---
 I created a weather forecasting app to better plan hiking and skiing in New Zealand because my friends and I complained so much about forecast accuracy - we all find it way more reliable and accurate than the weather apps we used before.

 ![weather.png](weather.png)